 Veggie Rx Program

-Gorge Grown’s Veggie Rx is a fruit and vegetable prescription program designed to address food insecurity and increase intake of fresh produce.
-The program empowers health care and social services providers to ‘prescribe’ vouchers to community members who screen positive for food insecurity.
-Vouchers can then be used to purchase fresh fruit and vegetables at farmers markets, farm stands and other select sites.
+Gorge Grown’s Veggie Rx is a fruit and vegetable prescription program designed to address food insecurity and increase access to fresh produce.
+The program empowers health care and social services providers to ‘prescribe’ local produce to community members who screen positive for food insecurity.
+Vouchers can then be used to purchase fresh fruit and vegetables through Gorge Farmer Collective’s online marketplace.

 “For the first time in my life, I’m eating healthy!”